[{"type":"span","children":[{"text":"Join now"}]}]

 How can losing weight help with type 2 diabetes?

+It’s actually pretty direct: “Weight loss can improve insulin resistance,” says registered dietitian Angela Goscilo, R.D.
 Insulin is the hormone released by the pancreas that helps move glucose from the blood to cells, where it’s used for energy.
-“One of the actions of insulin is to open up every cell in your body so that they can be fed by the glucose,” says David Marrero, Ph.D., director for the Center for Border Health Disparities at the University of Arizona in Tucson, and former president for health care and education with the American Diabetes Association.
-“When you have more fat, the insulin has more cells it needs to open.
-This tires out the beta cells in the pancreas responsible for making more insulin.
-They say, ‘I’m done with this and good luck.’
-This ultimately leads to diabetes.”
-The domino effect: The insulin doesn’t move as much glucose out of the blood, and blood sugar levels rise.
+“One of the actions of insulin is to open up every cell in your body so that they can be fed by the glucose,” says David Marrero, Ph.D., former president for health care and education with the American Diabetes Association and former director of the Diabetes Translational Research Center at Indiana University School of Medicine.

 That can help reduce your blood sugar highs, which can bring on other benefits.
 “Losing weight and having better glucose control has a real effect on how you feel throughout the course of the day, by giving you more energy and improving your sleep,” says Elizabeth Venditti, Ph.D., director of the Diabetes Prevention Support Center at University of Pittsburgh School of Medicine in Pennsylvania.